 From October 2016 to October 2018, I worked at an educational nonprofit, teaching creative writing and graphic noveling to children ages 6 to 18.
 I then edited and published their brilliant and provocative works onto digital literary magazines.
-I helped organize and run the 2017 and 2018 Governor’s Island Youth Poetry Festival, and I closed last summer by leading poetry workshops for incoming Macaulay Honors freshmen.
+I helped organize and run the 2017 and 2018 Governor’s Island Youth Poetry Festival, and I led poetry workshops for incoming Macaulay Honors freshmen.

 I then briefly nested in an art museum cubicle before deciding it was finally time to focus on my writing career.

-As a storyteller and editor, my goal is to amplify narratives of female, minority agency, and to redefine the literary canon.
+As a storyteller and editor, my goal is to amplify narratives of women minority agency, and to redefine the literary canon.
 I work as Executive Editor, Copy Chief, and Co-Editor of the Black Allyship @Mochi column for Mochi Magazine, an online destination for Asian American women.
-My short story “The Kumiho’s Song” was published in the seventh issue of Truancy Magazine, and my poem “1951” will be published in the Summer ’20 issue of Peach Velvet Magazine.
+My short story “The Kumiho’s Song” was published in the seventh issue of Truancy Magazine, and my poem “secondhand lover” was published in the Summer ’20 issue of Peach Velvet Magazine.
 My writing has also been featured in Taste of Home magazine and Reader’s Digest.

-Currently based on the west coast of Puerto Rico), I spend my days working in CX at a tech startup.
+Currently based in Queens (and sometimes the west coast of Puerto Rico), I spend my days working in CX at a tech startup.
 I’m working on a novel and learning how to live a greener and more sustainable lifestyle.
-I live with my partner, a sweet pitbull, and a fierce kitten.
+I live with my partner, a sweet pitbull, two fierce cats, and one or two ghosts.